MGoibert/TDA_for_adv_robustness/README.md

 #### GCC 5.4

-This is a bit more tricky, we need a package that is not available by default aka `devtoolset`.
+This is a bit more tricky, we need two packages that have been recently added to chef at my request:
-If you are in mozart, you can install it directly but if you are on a GPU, you have to ask #gpu (maybe it should be installed by default, to be discussed).
+`devtoolset` and `cmake`.
+If they are not available on your machine and you are in mozart, you can install them directly.
+ Otherwise, ping #gpu.

 Then just run `scl enable devtoolset-8 bash` and now you are ready for the `pip install -e .`.

 ### Code organization